 A number of methods exist to measure the fluxes through the network.
 Experimentally, one may use isotope labeling, for example, to measure some fluxes.
-In the absence of such data, we can estimate unknown system fluxes using FBA, which allows the identification of an optimal path through the network in order to achieve a particular objective.6 The techniques may be combined, with computational techniques used to choose a specific flux from the space of all solutions consistent with experimental data.
+In the absence of such data, we can estimate unknown system fluxes using FBA, which allows the identification of an optimal path through the network in order to achieve a particular objective.
+The techniques may be combined, with computational techniques used to choose a specific flux from the space of all solutions consistent with experimental data.

-Here, we use geometric FBA to identify a unique reference flux from the space of all solutions to the FBA problem.20 This algorithm, in particular the minimization of total flux, produces a flux distribution that is free from cycles and is thus thermodynamically feasible.11 is reversed, so that the predicted flux distribution is strictly positive.
+Here, we use geometric FBA to identify a unique reference flux from the space of all solutions to the FBA problem.
+This algorithm, in particular the minimization of total flux, produces a flux distribution that is free from cycles and is thus thermodynamically feasible.

+Reactions with zero fluxes are removed from the network; the reaction directionality of negative fluxes is reversed, so that the predicted flux distribution is strictly positive.
 The resultant E. coli model has 402 reactions and 399 variables, while the yeast model has 303 reactions and 282 variables.